Paebbels/pyVHDLParser/doc/UseCases.rst

 Using a language model, a tool can calculate and visualize the following dependency graphs:

-* compile order
+* Compile order
-* component hierarchy
+* Component hierarchy
+* Static call graph for functions
-* type system / type graphs
+* Type system / type graphs

 .. _usecase-highlight: